hzget/hzget.github.io/programming/performance/multicore.md

 The CPU needs to store and restore registers to save context.
 Some instructions will be wasted for this task.

-Further more, there're CPU caches to fill the gap between CPU and memory.
+Further more, there're CPU cache lines to fill the gap between CPU and memory.
 Switching context will usually update caches for the threads -- another waste.